 It was only after I was getting ready to leave that I stumbled on the Art Hostel, which looks like just the kind of funky, fun atmosphere place I was originally looking for and sits firmly in my price point.

 I looked at the Hotel 7 which was fairly close to downtown and cost about 40 Euro per night, it was okay and believe it or not, that price was among the lowest I found, but let’s face it, when I’m traveling and paying 40 Euro a night, I want more than just okay.

-I realize it’s not very realistic, but since traveling in Turkey, Portugal, Morocco, and South Korea, I sort of expect to find something like the Duvet Boutique Hotel in Skopje when I’m paying that much.
+I realize it’s not very realistic, but since traveling in places like South Korea, I sort of expected to find something like the Duvet Boutique Hotel in Skopje when I’m paying that much.
 I went in and really liked it, but the lowest price I could get them to was 95 Euro per night.
 It just wasn’t THAT nice.

-A friend of mine who works for the UN swears by the Hotel Aristocrat Palace, but then he always has a car to get there.
+I met an American worker from the UN and he swore by the Hotel Aristocrat Palace, but then he had a car to get there.
 Frankly, it reminds me of the dirtiest joke in the world which has the punchline….the Aristocrats.
-I could make up one about this hotel, but the truth is, it looks like it really is a nice place and the price point seems to be about 50 Euros.
-Definitely where my wife and I will stay when we go back to Macedonia.
+I could make up one about this hotel, but the truth is, it looks like it really is a nice place and the price point seems to be about 50 Euro.
+Definitely where I will stay when we go back to Macedonia.

 In any event…these are the pictures I took while I was there – I wish I’d obsessed less about hotels and focused more on exploring the place – but frankly, I was in a hurry and didn’t have nearly enough time.